 Europe keeps the third position in the Global IT Consulting Market.
 Such factors as fast investments in development programs and government support define the European consulting market's growth.

 For example, if you’re looking for a cost-effective offshore destination Central Europe could be the right solution.
 They offer a high-quality service for a competitive price.

-If you want to know more about software development costs in Europe, check our article reviewing it in detail.
+If you want to know more about IT outsourcing Eastern Europe, check our article reviewing it in detail.

 We’ve analyzed IT consulting billing rates in different countries, including in-demand outsourcing destinations like Western and Central Europe.
 Prices are taken from UpWork, Clutch, and GoodFirms platforms.